Bullet (mascot)

 Bullet is the name of the horse that is ridden by the "Spirit Rider" at Oklahoma State University-Stillwater football games and other special events.
-The current Bullet is a black American quarter horse stallion.
-Bullet was introduced as an Oklahoma State tradition in 1984 by the late Dr. Eddy Finley as part of the Spirit Rider Program.
+Bullet was introduced as an Oklahoma State tradition in 1984 as part of the Spirit Rider Program.
 Bullet gallops out onto the football field at Boone Pickens Stadium, ridden by the Spirit Rider carrying an orange OSU flag, during the pre-game performance by the Cowboy Marching Band and after every Cowboy touchdown.
-The current Bullet is the fifth horse used in the OSU Spirit Rider program, and the fourth horse to be named Bullet.
+The fifth horse used in the OSU Spirit Rider program, and the fourth horse to be named Bullet, has served in this role since 2019.